Heri Joensen: Other work

 In April 2012, Joensen was involved in an online video debate with Captain Paul Watson for the Animal Planet series Whale Wars.
 Heri defended whaling in the Faroe Islands.

 As of September 2016, Joensen was still actively engaging in the hunting of pilot whales in the Faroe Islands.
 Because of ongoing public conflicts with Paul Watson of Sea Shepard, Týr gigs have been canceled at various European venues.

 Joensen is also known for his language skills.
 He speaks Faroese, Danish, Norwegian, Icelandic, English, and German.

 He made a few guest appearances, including a guitar solo in Alestorm's "Barrett's Privateers" and vocals in Ensiferum's cover in the album "From afar" of the song "Vandraren", originally a Nordman song.

 Joensen has made regular appearances on a discussion panel show by local radio station R7 called Tvístøða ("Dilemma") where he discusses received questions in Faroese on a panel with two others.
 He has also composed the jingle appearing in the beginning and between questions of Tvístøða.

+Heri also had the side project 'Surma' with Czech singer Viktorie Surmová.
+Their first and only album, The Light Within, was released on 1 November 2020.